What Are 2D Shapes? Explained For Elementary School

 Children start learning about 2D shapes from as early as kindergarten, so here is everything you need to know to support them.
-We cover the two-dimensional shapes children will be taught through elementary and middle school such as squares and triangles to the less familiar polygons.
+We cover the two-dimensional shapes children will be taught through elementary school such as squares and triangles to the less familiar polygons.
 We also look at the properties of 2D shapes that children are expected to know.

 - What are 2D shapes?